srdone/first-class/README.md

 4 - transition on choice of item to add (bottom sheet) - maybe use an intermediate bottom sheet 7 - code smell - need more directives - currently repeating a lot 8 - lose login state on refresh - save login state to cookie instead of rootScope?
-9 - requirement data not loaded for neededReqSummary value on initial load

 # Todos: